adamcee/per-scholas-react-course/README.md

 **This is the guts of your assignment.** Use CSS Flexbox to structure your portfolio page!
 We want a similar structure to the example site.
 I recommend reading [A complete guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 Additional resources are [here](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox), [and here](https://github.com/afonsopacifer/awesome-flexbox).
 Break this task down like so:

-1. First, apply flexbox put the header at the top of the page, and everything else below the header.
+1. First, [apply flexbox to put the header at the top of the page](), and everything else below the header.
 2. Then, use flexbox to create your three column-layout (left, center, right).
 3. Next use flexbox to create the "content sections" of the center column.
 4. Now make sure your first "Hero Section" with the large text is styled well.